bartha-adam/KitchenLight/README.md

 - 2 and 3 pins screw connector

 ### Build instructions:
- In order to build the code using Arduino IDE, install the BH1750 library by claws
+ In order to build the code using Arduino IDE, install the [BH1750](https://github.com/claws/BH1750) library by claws

  https://github.com/claws/BH1750

  See BH1750 github homepage for details.

+ ### PCB

+ PCB was designed with [Fritzing](http://fritzing.org/) Feel free to update/improve the PCB design or suggest improvements, but don't blame me, it's my first PCB design :)

+ Used blue pnp sheets to transfer the circuit and I think, the result was acceptable...